 Sometimes, other cache systems or services must be restarted first, e.g. Apache Webserver and PHP FPM.

 Find the complete user guide here.

 The usage of the Force Login Module for Magento® 2 is applied implicitly by redirecting visitors if the called URI does not match any configured whitelisted url rules.

 Whitelisting is based upon the usage of rules.
-The rule syntax uses the RegEx (regular expression) pattern.
+The strategy selection defines how the rules are interpreted, details are listed below.
 By default, some static rules are already listed.
 The following example shows, how to add a whitelist entry for the homepage (startpage).